Webpage created: June 30, 2017

 Alongside The Lodge is a garden in which is the Prejoma Clock.
 This site also used to contain the Observatory, at which weather readings were taken and meteorological data posted in a twin faced display cabinet at the junction of the main Promenade and the pathway to its north.
 This pathway leads to a junction with another pathway, at which in the ground will be seen a metal cross bearing the number "3".
 This is said to mark the spot of the Death by Firing Squad of three military mutineers.
 Along the path to the north of this spot will be seen the Norrington Fountain.

 Back on the Promenade we will now loom at the memorials and monuments on its northern side.
 First is the newest of them all, the Royal Air Force and Allied Air Forces Monument.
-Next comes the National Armada Memorial.
-A short pathway leads to the Plymouth Naval Memorial, upon which are engraved the names of the men who lost their lives at sea in the Great War and, in the sunken gardens around it, those who died in the Second World War.
+Next comes the National Armada Memorial, where Plymouth's first Remembrance Day was held in May 1919.
+A short pathway leads to the Plymouth Naval War Memorial, upon which are engraved the names of the men who lost their lives at sea in the Great War and, in the sunken gardens around it, those who died in the Second World War.

 One of Devon's most famous sailors from an earlier era, the fifteenth century, Sir Francis Drake, is the subject of the next monument, Drake's Statue, which is actually a copy of the original on a roundabout just as you enter the Town of Tavistock.
 Behind the Statue used to stand the Tea Pavilion, which appears in many old photographs of the Hoe, replaced after the Second World War by the much-photographed Hoe Floral Cafe, a former aircraft hanger.